1999 NBA playoffs: Overview

 With their Game 2 win over the New York Knicks, the San Antonio Spurs won their 12th straight playoff game.
 The streak included back to back sweeps of the Lakers and Trail Blazers (who would meet in next year's Western Conference Finals).
 This playoff winning streak has since been beaten by the Cleveland Cavaliers and the Golden State Warriors in 2017, although the Cavs started their streak by winning the final three games of the 2016 NBA playoffs.

 With their Game 5 win against the New York Knicks at Madison Square Garden, the San Antonio Spurs became the first former ABA team to win an NBA Championship.
 The Spurs finished with a 15–2 postseason record, which tied that of the 1991 Chicago Bulls, for the best postseason record at the time.
 Subsequently, it has been bettered by the 15–1 playoff record of the 2001 Los Angeles Lakers, and the 16–1 playoff record by the 2017 Golden State Warriors.
 Interestingly, both of the Spurs losses came against #8 seeded teams.
-Also, although the Spurs had home-court advantage throughout the playoffs, they played more road games (nine) than home games (eight), as all their series were won on the road.
+Also, although the Spurs had home-court advantage throughout the playoffs, they played more road games (nine) than home games (eight).

 For the first time since 1991, no series went to seven games.
-As of 2025, this remains the most recent NBA postseason not to feature a Game 7.
+As of 2026, this remains the most recent NBA postseason not to feature a Game 7.

 This is the last time an 8 seed went to the Eastern Conference finals and was the only time one made it to the NBA Finals until 2023, when the Miami Heat made the NBA Finals after beating the Boston Celtics in 7 games in the Eastern Conference finals, the New York Knicks in 6 games in the Eastern Conference semifinals, and the Milwaukee Bucks in 5 games in the first round.